conedevelopment/cone-site/src/application-development.md

             description: "<p>We write the code adopting the coding and documenting standards from the <a href='https://laravel.com/' target='_blank' rel='noopener'>official documentation of Laravel</a> to make the application easily understandable and futureproof.</p><p>Writing code as we do makes it possible to do better static analysis and integrate the project into any CI workflow. </p><p>We are serious about the quality of our code, which can also help you create a project for the future (with or without us).</p>"
         -
             title: "Hosting and DevOps"
             description: "<p>We will only be your developers.
 Unfortunately, we don't deliver hosting or any DevOps tasks.
-For more straightforward web applications, we can utilize Laravcel Forge, but for more critical ones, you also need a person or a team to manage the serving of the project.</p><p>We can suggest a good college of ours if needed for this purpose.</p>"
+For more straightforward web applications, we can utilize Laravel Forge, but for more critical ones, you also need a person or a team to manage the serving of the project.</p><p>We can suggest a good college of ours if needed for this purpose.</p>"
     -
         title: "FAQ"
         subtitle: "Some frequent questions in advance."